Skip to content

 Key Features

-Focus on business logic — the low-level HTTP and serialization details are abstracted away.
+You can focus on your business logic — HTTP calls, serialization, and gateway-specific details are handled internally.

-Works seamlessly in both synchronous and asynchronous environments: FastAPI, Flask, scripts, or background jobs.
+Compatible with synchronous and asynchronous code, including FastAPI, Flask, scripts, and background tasks.

 Type-safe, auto-validating models make integration predictable and IDE-friendly.

-Unified exception classes across all gateways, with gateway-specific subclasses for clarity.
+Common exception classes are used across gateways, with optional gateway-specific errors when needed.

 Supported Gateways